 In this Topic:

-Point your browser at the Snowflake URL for your account.
+Point your browser at the URL provided by Snowflake for your account (see above for details).

 If your web browser is able to communicate with the Snowflake service, the following login screen is displayed: